 This post may contain affiliate links.
 Please read our disclosure policy.

-This is our new favorite way to cook white rice!
+Learn how to cook rice in a crock pot, it’s our new favorite way to cook white rice!
 It’s perfect to serve with main dishes like Sweet and Sour Chicken, Porcupine Meatballs, or Coconut Curry!

 Another Way to Cook Rice